concourse/concourse/release-notes/latest.md

   result in very little work to do as most jobs will have a satisfiable set of inputs without having to go too far back in the history of upstream jobs.

-* Along with the new algorithm, we wanted to improve the transparency of showing why a build is pending and unable to determine its inputs.
-In the preparation view of a pending build, if the algorithm is failing to find an appropriate set of versions the UI will show the error message for the inputs that cannot be satisfied.
+* **Bonus feature:** along with the new algorithm, we wanted to make it easier to troubleshoot why a build is stuck in a "pending" state.
+So, if the algorithm fails to find a satisfactory set of inputs, the reason will now be shown for each input in the build preparation.

-#### <sub><sup><a name="3832" href="#3832">:link:</a></sup></sub> fix

-* The new algorithm fixes a case described in #3832.
+* **Bonus fix:** the new algorithm fixes an edge case described in #3832.
 In this case, multiple resources with corresponding versions (e.g. a v1.2.3 semver resource and then a binary in S3 corresponding to that version) are correlated by virtue of being passed along the pipeline together.

   When one of the correlated versions was disabled, the old algorithm would incorrectly continue to use the other versions, matching it with an incorrect